Grab to acquire Trans-cab, Singapore’s third-largest taxi operator

 SINGAPORE: Grab will acquire Singapore's third-largest taxi operator Trans-cab, which has a fleet of more than 2,500 vehicles.

-Announcing the move on Thursday (Jul 20), the two companies said the acquisition of 100 per cent of the shares in Trans-cab will be done through Grab Rentals.
+Announcing the move on Thursday (Jul 20), the two companies said 100 per cent of the shares in Trans-cab will be acquired through Grab Rentals.

 "The acquisition includes Trans-cab’s taxi and car rental business, maintenance workshop and fuel pump operations," they said in a joint media release.